-(a) The head of the Department is the Secretary.
+- (a) The head of the Department of Juvenile Justice and Delinquency Prevention is the Secretary of the Department of Juvenile Justice and Delinquency Prevention.
 The Secretary shall have the powers and duties conferred by this Chapter, delegated by the Governor, and conferred by the Constitution and laws of this State.
-The Secretary shall be responsible for effectively and efficiently organizing the Department to promote the policy of the State as set forth in this Article and to promote public safety and to prevent the commission of delinquent acts by juveniles.

-(b) The Secretary shall have the following powers and duties:

-(1) Give leadership to the implementation as appropriate of State policy that requires that training schools be phased out as populations diminish.
+The Secretary shall be responsible for effectively and efficiently organizing the Department to promote the policy of the State as set forth in this Article and to promote public safety and to prevent the commission of delinquent acts by juveniles. - (b) The Secretary shall have the following powers and duties: - (1) Give leadership to the implementation as appropriate of State policy which requires that training schools be phased out as populations diminish.